 Under 10 min

 Alaska is a legendary center in the ski world.
 As Alaskans, we want to celebrate the incredible skiing and adventures shared in these mountains we all love - and the community created by these shared experiences.

-This is a film festival for Alaskan locals: made by Alaskans, skied by Alaskans, showcased by Alaskans.
-From steep spine lines to Turnagain powder meadows or magic carpet toddler laps, we love it all.
+This is a film festival celebrating the magic of Alaska ski culture.
+From steep spine lines to Turnagain powder meadows, magic carpet toddler laps, or Juneau rain skiing - we love it all.

-The festival premiered November 10th, 2022 at Williwaw Social in Anchorage.
-For a full list of showings please see the 'Events' tab.
+Our 2023 premier date will be announced soon.
+The festival premiered November 10th, 2022 at Williwaw Social in Anchorage, and had 9 showings across the state.

 Silly Send Award

 Every type of skiing and in any filmmaking style is welcomed: powder meadow-skipping, stomping spine lines, animation, backcountry dogs with goggles, 5 year old groms loving the wiggle, an artistic light show, summer snowblading.
 We want it all!
 Give us documentary, narrative, live action, art films, science, experimental stories.
 As long as it celebrates Alaska skiing and culture, that’s our jam.
 For the first year of this festival, given this summer announcement, we understand that you are limited to footage you have already taken.
 We look forward to your creativity.

 WHAT DO WE MEAN BY "ALASKAN"